 I started The Food Pornographer blog in 2005.
 It combines the things I love to do the most: eat, travel, take photographs and write.
 Although it is named ‘The Food Pornographer’ I never set out to create a food blog and these days am happier blogging on my own terms, rather than according to conventions of ‘food blogging’.
 I no longer accept invitations/freebies (events, experiences, famils, travel, anything) – here’s my explanation.
 There is no ‘Work with Me’ page on this site and I do not have a media kit (by choice).

 My family migrated to Perth when I was ten years old.
-I live with Jac, my partner of almost 20 years, and our cats, Truffle and Elvis.
+I live with Jac, my partner of 20 years, and our cats, Truffle, Elvis and Ava.
 We said goodbye to Billy Lee in January 2012, and to Pixel in March 2017.
 If you’re interested in the cats, get the latest updates by following TFP Cats on Facebook or @TFPCats on Instagram.

 I like my bacon streaky, my egg yolks gooey and my SPAM fried to crispy.
 I am obsessed with durian.
 I have to eat rice or noodles every few days or suffer withdrawal symptoms.
 I prefer eating to cooking.
 I like my coffee with soy milk but I love ice cream and cheese.
 I prefer dark meat chicken to breast.
 I’m proudly not a food snob and will give most things a go – but I developed a crustacean allergy in my late thirties.

 I have worked in the hospitality industry and in a call centre, been a web designer/developer and a university tutor.
 I have an Honours degree in Creative Writing and a PhD in Literature.
 Blogging is not my job – I work full-time in a job unrelated to blogging.